jometzg/ChaosLoadTest/README.md

 It is therefore natural to combine the use of both of these tools to test how an application or service copes with a problem when running at scale.

-This repository is a workshop that combines the use of Chaos Studio with Azure Load Testing against an AKS-hosted API to Cosmos DB.
+This repository is a workshop that combines the use of Chaos Studio with Azure Load Testing against an AKS-hosted API with Cosmos Database as its backend.
 The repository contains the code for the API and details how to deploy this to Azure and to then run combined chaos experiments alongside load tests to see the impact of an issue under load.

 ## Quick Links
 1. [Experiment one AKS pod failure](experiment-one.md).